douglasgscofield/bioinfo/scripts/README.md

 **OPTIONS**

     -                       read FASTA sequences from stdin and/or write extracted sequences to stdout -n FILE, --names FILE   file containing names of FASTA sequences to extract -i FILE, --in FILE      input FASTA sequences
-    -o FILE, --out FILE     output FASTA sequences
+    -o FILE, --out FILE     output FASTA sequences --header                match entire contents of the FASTA header --reverse               output FASTA sequences that *do not match* any of names given.

     -?, --help              help message